 Even the best players can be blighted by injury, and this has the potential to totally throw out a whole squad.

-New Zealand is awaiting the recovery of Ben Smith after he was injured in a recent match, and is reported to be suffering from a hamstring injury – an area which could offer recurring issues and drastically affect his World Cup performance.
-Ireland is also facing issues with Connor Murray which could affect their chances of success, while Wales are facing a team with a history of injury which has historically affected their performance – they will be praying that this is the year which breaks the streak of bad luck.
+New Zealand is awaiting the recovery of Ben Smith after he was injured in a recent match, and is reported to be suffering from a hamstring injury – an area that could offer recurring issues and drastically affect his World Cup performance.
+Ireland is also facing issues with Connor Murray which could affect their chances of success, while Wales is facing a team with a history of injury which has historically affected their performance – they will be praying that this is the year that breaks the streak of bad luck.

 We still have a few months until the Rugby World Cup kicks off, and fans will be keeping their eyes firmly on all matches between now and then, hoping to get an indication of the teams tipped for success.
 The Rugby Championship, which takes place in July and August, will be the best indicator of how the land is likely to lie in the World Cup and could provide valuable insights for both players and fans.
 It is a good idea to keep an eye on your favourite team and ride-or-die players, as you may pick up a few hints about what is to come in the future, and who is likely to taste success come September.

 What teams are at the head of the market